dosire/gitlab-vagrant-vm/README.md

 * [VirtualBox](https://www.virtualbox.org)
 * [Vagrant](http://vagrantup.com)
 * A few gems: bundler, chef, librarian
-* Have the NFS packages installed (already there if you are using Mac OS)
+* Have the NFS packages installed (already there if you are using Mac OS, for Debian/Ubuntu: sudo apt-get install nfs-common)
 * And some patience :)

 Installation